 Upon returning, Grandma shook the snow off, put the dog on the front seat and settled in for what looked like a long wait for the road to be cleared.
 A small voice from the back seat spoke up "A little help here, please?"; turning around Grandma found that the little girl had unhooked her seat belt and idly looped it around her neck but could not get back out of the loop.
 Every move served only to tighten the belt and she couldn't get it back over her head.

-There was no lasting damage from the incident (outside of needing a new seat belt), but there were broken blood vessels all over the girls eyes from being strangled - see the photos to the right.
+There was no lasting damage from the incident (outside of needing a new seat belt), but there were broken blood vessels all over the girl's eyes from being strangled.
 The pressure from that seat belt must have been tremendous to cause that kind of damage as well as preventing the girl from breathing.
-Had Grandma stayed outside with the dog just a few more minutes the results could have been far different.
+Had Grandma stayed outside with the dog just a few more minutes, the results could have been far different.

 Very occasionally one hears of seat belts that won't release and need cut, usually because of a malfunction of the device itself and usually without any danger to the person.
 This example, though, is different.
-The seat belt did exactly what it was designed to do and the hazard was not from defective equipment.
-It existed because a child, bored and inattentive, wrapped a seat belt around her neck but who would ever foresee such a thing happening?
+The belt did exactly what it was designed to do and the hazard was not from defective equipment.
+It existed because a child, bored and inattentive, wrapped the belt around her neck.
+Who would ever foresee such a thing happening?
 And yet it did.

-I very often carry my young grandchildren in my own car and upon hearing of this I promptly put a knife (a box cutter in my case) in the glove compartment.
+I very often carry my young grandchildren in my own car and, upon hearing of this, I promptly put a knife (a box cutter in my case) in the glove compartment.
 I didn't wait a day or a week; I went to the toolbox, got the knife and put it in the car.
-I have also ordered a tool such as shown in the photos and links above; when it arrives it will replace the knife as better suited for the task and safer should children find it.
+I also ordered a seat belt cutter to store in my car.

-The grandma in the story had just such a tool (the photo is of hers), and the location she chose to keep it - the drivers door pocket - seems very reasonable.
+The grandma in the story had just such a tool, and the location she chose to keep it—the driver's door pocket—seems very reasonable.
 She just didn't take it with her for a seat belt problem and unless she was to release the belt to continue to retract she could no longer reach the tool she so desperately needed.